-If you’re wanting to travel to Italy but aren’t sure if you can do it with a baby, let me put your mind at ease.
-You can travel to Italy with a baby and have a great experience.
-And this is the perfect guide to help you on your way to a successful trip!
+If you’re wanting to travel to Italy but aren’t sure if you can do it with a baby, let us put your mind at ease.
+You can travel to Italy with a baby and have an incredible experience.

-So if you’re wanting to travel Italy with a baby, I say do it!
+So if you’re wanting to travel Italy with a baby, do it!
 Here’s our guide to make it simpler.

 Is Italy Child Friendly?